 - delayed sleep phase syndrome

 - attention deficit hyperactivity disorder (ADHD)

 If a doctor prescribes melatonin for a child, a parent or caregiver needs to ensure they follow the exact prescribed dosage.

 Melatonin can have a direct effect on a person’s sleep cycle.
 A person should avoid taking melatonin alongside products containing caffeine or alcohol, as both of these can affect a person’s ability to fall asleep.

 Anyone who is taking other medications should discuss possible side effects with their prescribing doctor.
 Prescription and over-the-counter drugs can interact with melatonin supplements.

 Some medications, such as birth control, can cause the body to produce more melatonin.
-Taking a supplement may cause levels of melatonin to increase too much, producing unwanted side effects.
+Taking a supplement may cause melatonin levels to increase too much, producing unwanted side effects.

 Immune suppressors and some blood thinners may also react with melatonin.
 For example, melatonin may intensify the effects of some blood thinners, causing a risk of excessive bleeding.